yupryanya/rangiffler/README.md

 1. **Login to a Docker Hub account.**
    If you don't have one already, sign up for a free account at [Docker Hub](https://hub.docker.com/)

-2. **Add aliases to your hosts file.** This allows your browser and services to resolve local domain names to the correct containers
+2. **Add aliases to your hosts file.** to resolve local domain names to the correct containers

    Edit the `etc/hosts` file with administrator/root rights to add the following entries: